FermiQC/Fermi.jl/README.md

 | RCCSD     |  Y    |  Y |
 | RCCSD(T)  |  Y    |  Y |

-## Contribute
-PR's, issues, and suggestions are very welcome!
-You might consider reaching out before starting work so that we can avoid duplication of efforts.

 ## Install
 Install Fermi by running,
 ```